graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-Thus the vehicle does not need to return to Berlin and GraphHopper finds that it is best to end the trip in Munich.
+Thus the vehicle does not need to return to Berlin and <b>GraphHopper</b> finds that it is best to end the trip in Munich.

 Let us assume you have good reasons to end your trip in Cologne, then add this